Bachelor's Degree

 Semester 1

-TU to Political Sociology: The Framework of Political Activity (33 hours of lectures + 15 hours of tutorials)
+TU to Political Sociology: The Frameworks of Political Activity (33 hours of lectures + 15 hours of tutorials)

 TU : French PoliticalTU : 1789–1958 (33 hours of lectures + 15 hours of tutorials)